 Imagine you want to retrieve data for rows where a specific column matches one of several possible values.
-For example, you might want to find all customers living in 'California'
+For example, you might want to find all customers living in 'California', 'Nevada', or 'Arizona'.
+You could write this using multiple OR conditions:

 SELECT customer_name, state